 - Hand-hold customers at every step of their form-filling experience.

 - Extend the capabilities of forms by integrating with out-of-the-box marketplace apps.

 You can create up to 50 ticket forms in a Freshdesk account and link them to one or more portals.

-Note: If you have signed up for Freshdesk before May 2022, multiple forms will be enabled for you by the end of June 2022.
+Note: If you have signed up for Freshdesk before May 2022, multiple forms will be enabled in the coming months

 Things to keep in mind before creating multiple ticket forms: